The mission of the Brain Injury Association of Massachusetts is to

-The Brain Injury Association of Massachusetts provides support services to brain injury survivors and their families, offers programs to prevent brain injuries, educates the public on the risks and impact of brain injury, and advocates for legislation and improved community services.
+programs to prevent brain injuries, to educate the public about the risks and impact of brain injury, and to advocate for legislation and improved community services.

 About the Organization